holmofy/debezium-datetime-converter/README.md

 # Uage

-1. [Download](https://github.com/holmofy/debezium-datetime-converter/releases) the extended jar package.

-2. Add to the same level directory of the debezium plugin.
+1. [Download](https://github.com/holmofy/debezium-datetime-converter/releases) the extended jar package and put it in the same level directory of the debezium plugin.

-3. In debezium-connector, Add the following configuration:
+2. In debezium-connector, Add the following configuration:

 ```properties
 connector.class=io.debezium.connector.mysql.MySqlConnector